hashicorp/consul/plugin/chaos/README.md

 # chaos

-The *chaos* plugin allows CoreDNS to respond to TXT queries in the CH class.
+*chaos* allows CoreDNS to respond to TXT queries in the CH class.

 This is useful for retrieving version or author information from the server.